herzbube/libsgfcplusplus/doc/SgfNotes.md

 When it reads in SGF content libsgfc++ removes all escape characters from SimpleText and Text property values so that the library client is presented with property values that do not contain any escape characters.

-**Note:** When it reads in SGF content libsgfc++ preserves escape characters in the raw property value (`ISgfcSinglePropertyValue::GetRawValue()`).
-When the library client programmatically creates a property value object libsgfc++ does not add escape characters to the raw value.

 #### Move/Point/Stone property values

 Move/Point/Stone property values for Go (GM[1]) are simple two-letter strings that do not need escaping.